f5devcentral/f5-agility-labs-automation/docs/class02/module1/lab1.rst

 #.
 We are now ready to send our declaration to **BIG-IP-01**

-   Right click in the file editor of VSCode and select ``Post DO Declaration``.
+   Select the **admin@10.1.1.6** host from the F5 HOSTS list.
+Then, right click in the file editor of VSCode and select ``Post DO Declaration``.

    .. image:: images/post_do_declaration.png

    .. note::

       In the bottom right hand corner of VSCode you should see that the DO declaration is processing.
-If this does not appear, click on the **BIG-IP-01** host again to reconnect, and try posting the declaration again.
+If this does not appear, click on the **admin@10.1.1.6** host again to reconnect, and try posting the declaration again.

       .. image:: images/do_declaration_processing.png

      After a few moments you will begin seeing output in the bottom VSCode window that shows that the declaration is running.
-You will see a periodic get request being sent to **BIG-IP-01** to poll for the completion of the processing.
+You will see a periodic get request being sent to **admin@10.1.1.6** to poll for the completion of the processing.

    .. image:: images/do_declaration_status_01.png